-In addition to the above, the channel faders are assignable, in that the operator can choose which faders to use for the mono channels, which for the stereo channels, and which for the groups.
+In addition to the above, the channel faders are assignable, in that the operator can choose which faders to use for the mono channels, stereo channels, surround masters or groups.

 Paths and Ports

 On an analogue desk, the channel inputs are physical connections to the channel module or card.
 They are fixed.
 Channel 1's input is always channel 1's input (even though it may be possible to control channel 1 from a different fader).
 Every channel will probably have both a mic and a line input, even though most will only use one of them at any one time.